 A holistic examination of life residing within the oceans.
 Ocean chemistry, tidal influences, and physical structure will be examined.
-The taxonomy, physiology, and adaptations of the marine organisms will also be surveyed.
-Ocean ecosystems and the impacts human activities on them will be compared.
+The taxonomy, physiology, and Page 172 of 276

 Prerequisite: Biology fundamental sequence; 2 semesters of College Chemistry; and 3 credits of MAT/MIS